• Reading

 Llama Llama Time to Share This book is set in the cute rhythmic pattern of all llama llama books.
 It is set in a home environment, making it perfect for young children in a homeschooling setting.
 Read more here

-We are teachers, mom, and homeschoolers of young children sharing FREE resources to parents, teacher, and educators every Wednesday.
+We are teachers, moms, and homeschoolers of young children sharing FREE resources to parents, teachers, and educators every Wednesday.
 Stop by any of our blogs for new lesson plans each week.

 Here is our Preschool Schedule: